crcollins/chemtools-webapp/docs/other/main.md

 #### Molecule JSON Data ####
 If you want a simple machine readable collection of the properties of a given name you can use the molecule JSON interface.
-Many of the values that are returned by this are dependent on the name of the molecule and if the calculated values of the molecule are already in the database. `lumo`, `homo`, and `band_gap` will only be available for names that fit the subset of the naming scheme that the machine learning was done (single core).
-The `limits` values will be available if the name fits the subset of the naming scheme and if that respective direction can be polymerized (ie, no X-Groups capping expansion in that direction). `datapoint` will only be seen in structures that already have calculated values stored in the database.
+Many of the values that are returned by this are dependent on the name of the molecule and if the calculated values of the molecule are already in the database. `property_predictions` will only be available for names that fit the subset of the naming scheme that the machine learning was done (single core).
+The `property_limits` values will be available if the name fits the subset of the naming scheme and if that respective direction can be polymerized (ie, no X-Groups capping expansion in that direction). `datapoint` will only be seen in structures that already have calculated values stored in the database.

 [/chem/4a_TON.json](/chem/4a_TON.json)